 Best Screenplay – Robert Riskin – 1935 Academy Awards of Motion Pictures Arts and Sciences

 It Happened One Night was not expected to do well, so not much promotion was done around the film.
 It became a success simply through word of mouth of the audience who loved it.
 When It Happened One Night was released, in 1934, the Great Depression had taken hold of America.
-The light-heartedness, fun and romance in the film, was just what the audience needed.
-At the same time, the storyline did not shy away from mentioning hunger and class differences, which were things the audience related to.
+The light-heartedness, fun and romance in the film was just what the audience needed.
+At the same time, the storyline did not shy away from mentioning hunger and class differences, which were things the audience could relate to.

 The studio that made the film, Columbia, was known for smaller films, which were never huge successes.
 It Happened One Night turned Colombia from a small studio, which bigger studios lent their stars out to when they wanted to punish them, to a respected and successful studio.
 For Clark Gable, It Happened One Night made him a huge star.
-After the release of the film and his subsequent Oscar win, he could do no wrong and was named ‘the King of Hollywood’.
+After the release of the film and his subsequent Oscar win, he could do no wrong and was nicknamed ‘the King of Hollywood’.

 It Happened One Night is seen as the first real romantic comedy film as well as the first screwball comedy.
 It was certainly groundbreaking and influential: It Happened One Night has been remade countless of times in many forms.
-Still, none of them can compare to the still beloved classic.
+Still, none of them can compare to the beloved classic.